Web hosting for developers: in search of the best provider

 Lastly, SiteGround has its data centers in 3 continents - North America, Europe, and Australia.
 You can simply choose the one closest to your audience.
 By doing so, you make sure that there is no latency due to the distance.

 In short, SiteGround’s performance is very good.
 The uptime is significantly higher than promised, and the response time is very impressive.
+This comes as no surprise since all SiteGround's client's projects are hosted on Google Cloud infrastructure.

 In summary, SiteGround is very reliable, fast, and well equipped.
 With a bunch of tools for management and sharing access, it’s among the best options if you are developing sites for clients.